lekkimworld/salesforce-identity-hackathon/README.md

 * REDIRECT_URI (defaults to `http://localhost:8080`)
 * COUNTER_EXP (set to a number of requests to process before sending 401, defaults to Number.MAX_VALUE)
 * EXP_ID (optional, Salesforce Experience ID, should start with `expid_` i.e. `expid_foobar`)
+* HEADLESS_SERVERSIDE (if set client should delegate headless auth to serverside)
+* HEADLESS_USERNAME (default value for username field on client)
+* HEADLESS_PASSWORD (default value for password field on client)

 ## Running with node.js ##